jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

     If you specify one number, then **all** R1 reads are trimmed to this length.
 If you specify a list of numbers equal to the entries for ``--alignspecs``, then each read is trimmed differently depending on which subamplicon it aligns to.

-    Note that the trimming is done to the initial read, and so the trimming length includes the barcode, the primer binding site, and then the part of the read that provides useful sequence information.
+    Note that the trimming is done to the initial read, and so the trimmed length specifies here includes the barcode, the primer binding site, and then the part of the read that provides useful sequence information.

    \-\-chartype
     If ``chartype`` is ``codon`` then ``--refseq`` must provide a valid coding sequence (length a multiple of 3).